cfpbackup/hmda-combined-documentation/fig_versioned_docs/version-2021/data-specifications.md

 Code 4—No co-applicant

 a.
-Use Code 3 if the requirement to report the applicant's or borrower's race does not apply to the covered loan or application that your institution is reporting.
+Use Code 3 if the requirement to report the applicant’s or borrower’s race does not apply to the covered loan or application that your institution is reporting.

 b.
 Use Code 3 if the financial institution received the application prior to January 1st, 2018, and the financial institution chooses not to report whether the race of the applicant or borrower, or of the first co-applicant or co-borrower, as applicable, was collected on the basis of visual observation or surname.

 c.
 Use Code 4 in the co-applicant field if there are no co-applicants or co-borrowers.

 > i.
 If there is more than one co-applicant or co-borrower, provide the required information only for the first co-applicant or co-borrower listed on the collection form.

 [Sex of Applicant or Borrower](https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/4/#a-10-i).